flexcompute-readthedocs/Flow360Documentation/docs/source/preprocessing/automatedMeshing.rst

 Volume Meshing
 ==============

-The volume mesher takes :code:`surfaceMeshId` and config JSON as arguments and generates CGNS mesh suitable for Flow360 solver.
-The JSON configuration file (or dict in python) specifies first layer thickness, growth rate, sizes and location of refinement zones (sources) and actuator disks.
-All geometry from ESP is treated as a no-slip wall therefore prism layers will be grown of geometry surfaces.
+The volume mesher takes a :code:`surfaceMeshId` and config JSON as arguments and generates a CGNS mesh suitable for the Flow360 solver.
+The JSON configuration file (or dict in python) specifies the first layer thickness, growth rate, sizes and location of refinement zones (sources) and actuator disks.
+All geometry from ESP is treated as a no-slip wall therefore prism layers will be grown off geometry surfaces.

-Farfield will be created automatically\:
+The farfield will be created automatically\:

 - semi-spherical if the geometry is bounded by :code:`y=0` plane.
 The :code:`y=0` plane will be set as a symmetry plane boundary condition.
 - spherical otherwise.